Epix-Incorporated/Adonis_2.0/README.md

 Read the contributing guide to get a better understanding of our development process and workflow, along with answers to common questions related to contributing to Adonis.

 ### ⚖️ License
-Adonis is available under the terms of the MIT license.
-Read more details about the license [here](https://github.com/Sceleratis/Adonis/blob/master/LICENSE).
+Adonis is available under the terms of [the MIT license](https://github.com/Sceleratis/Adonis/blob/master/LICENSE).